Antonia White: Legacy

+White died at St Raphael's Care Home in Danehill, East Sussex, near Haywards Heath.

 In the introduction to Frost in May, Elizabeth Bowen describes the novel as a school story.
 She comments that the novel is written for adult readers, but that the language is comprehensible to an intelligent child of twelve.
 She writes, "We have Nanda’s arrival at Lippington, first impressions, subsequent adaptations, apparent success and, finally, head-on crash."
 This plot deviates from what Bowen refers to as the normal school story only in that it does not have a happy ending.
 Frost in May was written during the rise of anti-school school stories after World War I. Regarding White's writing style, Bowen wrote: "Antonia White’s style as a story-teller is as precise, clear and unweighty as Jane Austen's.
 Without a lapse from this style Antonia White traverses passages of which the only analogy is to be found in James Joyce's Portrait of the Artist as a Young Man."
-This comparison suggests that White's writing is both reminiscent of 19th century realism and indicative of modernist tendencies.
+This comparison, which can be considered high praise, also suggests that White's writing is both reminiscent of 19th century realism and indicative of modernist tendencies.

 Frost in May was reissued in 1978 by Virago Press as the first book in its Modern Classics series of new editions of out-of-print books by neglected women authors.

+In light of the quartet’s recurring focus on theatre, theatrical performance and acting, Frances Babbage has discussed Frost in May through the lens of theatre-fiction: "close attention to the novels reveals [theatre] as a trope figuring powerfully in the narrative, not limited to specific episodes but implicitly shaping the protagonist’s entire journey."